-41Online Appendix B shows that $V_2 > 0$, $V{22} < 0$, and $V{21} < 0$.
-These properties are used repeatedly in proving results below.
+&lt;sup>41 Online Appendix B shows that $V_2 > 0$ , $V{22} < 0$ , and $V{21} < 0$ .
+These properties are used repeatedly in proving the results below.

-Proposition 8 (i) If and only if any borrowing constraint binds, then: optimal early investment is strictly less than the unconstrained amount, the marginal return to early investment is strictly greater than the return to savings, and adult human capital is strictly less than the unconstrained level. (ii) If any borrowing constraint binds and either (a) the period one constraint does not bind or (b) $f{12} > 0$, then optimal late investment is strictly less than the unconstrained amount. (iii) If any borrowing constraint in period two or later binds, then the marginal return to late investment is strictly greater than the return to savings.
+Proposition 8. (i) If and only if any borrowing constraint binds, then optimal early investment is strictly less than the unconstrained amount, the marginal return to early investment is strictly greater than the return to savings, and adult human capital is strictly less than the unconstrained level. (ii) If any borrowing constraint binds and either (a) the period one constraint does not bind or (b) $f{12} > 0$ , then optimal late investment is strictly less than the unconstrained is strictly less than the unconstrained amount. (iii) If and only if any borrowing constraint in period two or later binds, then the marginal return to late investment is strictly greater than the return to savings.